 Thigh Lift FAQs

-Although incisions can be extensive, Dr. Gill uses advanced techniques to place incisions strategically so that they are hidden by most types of swimsuits and other clothing items.
+Although incisions can be extensive, Dr. Holmes uses advanced techniques to place incisions strategically so that they are hidden by most types of swimsuits and other clothing items.

 The recovery period after a lift is usually 7 to 10 days.
 Some bruising and swelling is typical, peaking after three days and resolving on its own within a few weeks.
 Most patients are able to return to work within 10 days and resume all normal activities, including exercise, within 4 to 6 weeks.